-Laboratory work commences in Week 2 and all experiments are done in Room 201.
+All experiments are done in ElecEng 109.
 Students are only required to attend labs once per fortnight.
-Each student will carry out 3 lab experiments, and each experiment is made up of a series of checkpoints, some of which are bonus checkpoints.
-This component of the assessment is worth 20 marks.
+Each student will carry out 3 lab experiments, and each experiment is made up of a series of checkpoints.
+This component of the assessment is 20%.
 A signature and mark is required for each checkpoint.
 Each signature and mark will be grudgingly given, based on completion of the checkpoint, the answers to specific checkpoint related questions, a sufficient understanding of the work done and concepts explored, and a satisfactory record (via a lab book) of the checkpoint completion; unsatisfactory records will not be rewarded, and the decision of the tutor will be final.
 Partial marks for each checkpoint may be given.
 Tutors may be asked for advice on what is necessary to obtain a signature.
 More details will be contained in the laboratory handouts.
 Laboratory work is an essential component of this subject.